giucal/post/README.md

     git init

-After having set any of the above [configuration variables](#configuration), and before starting to develop your site, invoke
+After having set any of the above [configuration variables](#configuration), commit your changes and invoke

     make init